cakephp/docs/en/development/routing.rst

 DELETE      /recipes/123.format   RecipesController::delete(123)
 =========== ===================== ==============================

-Ths HTTP method being used is detected from a few different sources.
+The HTTP method being used is detected from a few different sources.
 The sources in order of preference are:

 #.
 The ``_method`` POST variable